The INscribed city: urban structures and interaction in ROME

 Methodologically, IN-ROME breaks new ground by unlocking the enormous potential of inscriptions for our understanding of Rome's urban development and social fabric through virtual re-contextualization and statistical analysis.

 The authoritative Epigraphic Database Roma will be extended to include all Latin and Greek inscriptions with known or probable provenance (totalling approximately 50,000).
-They will be linked to Rome's most sophisticated Digital Archaeological Cadastre, SITAR, via a newly created map layer of 17th-20th century properties (the main historic reference to location).
+These inscriptions will be linked to Rome's most sophisticated Digital Archaeological Cadastre, SITAR, via a newly created map layer of 17th-20th-century properties (the main historic reference to location).

 These new resources will allow the exploration of topographical patterns of activities on an unprecedented scale, revolutionizing access to a vast pool of historic information and restoring Rome's people back into their landscape.